 One of the strangest and most spectacular spots I’ve ever seen in South American is located at the northern most point of South American in the Guajira peninsula which is a reserve for the Wayuu – a Colombian indigenous tribe, which politically rules the entire peninsula.
 It’s one of most visually stunning places on earth where bare, desert landscape meets the blue turquoise of the Atlantic.

-Did I mention there are no roads on the peninsula, just Toyota four wheel jeeps banging across the dramatic desert landscape?
-They swear by Toyota’s here and after seeing the beating they put these vehicles through on a daily basis, I’ve become a supporter of the off-road vehicle.
+Did I mention there are no roads on the peninsula?
+Just Toyota four wheel jeeps banging across the dramatic desert landscape, following tire tracks laid down by jeeps and trucks before?
+They swear by Toyota’s here and after seeing the beating they put these vehicles through on a daily basis, I’ve become a supporter of this off-road vehicle.
 But the stops they make – in the middle of nowhere where the desert meets huge, empty, Atlantic beaches – no lights, no internet, no cell connection – just lizards, buzzards, grazing goats, flamingos, cactus and the Wayuu– mind blowing stuff.

 One the first day we stopped for a swim at Pilon di Azuri a beautiful beach on a bluff with red dirt, white sands and volcanic rock.
 The second beach was Arcoinis or rainbow beach where a brisk hike up a wind swept mountain takes you to a statue of the Virgin Mary its peak.